minprog/cs50x-1718-1819/info/10 Syllabus.md

 Lectures discuss theory that helps you solve your problems sets and prepare you for the final exam.
 Watch the lectures before or on your way to the lab sessions, in order to be able to spend your lab time programming and asking questions.

-## Sections
+## Tutoring sections

-For hispeed only, lectures are supplemented by weekly, 90-minute sections led by the teaching assistants.
+For hispeed only, lectures are supplemented by weekly, 60-minute sections led by the teaching assistants.
 Sections provide you with opportunities to explore the course's material in a more intimate environment, with only your tutor and a group of classmates present, as well as to dive into hands-on activities.

 ## Walkthroughs